nhat2605/react-portfolio-template/_posts/nebula1.0.md

 # Result

-In machine learning, we celebrate the milestones of a neural network's education through its performance over epochs, or iterations of training which means how many time we feed the whole training data to the model.
-After a 45-epoch workout, the model has achieved commendable results, boasting a training accuracy of 93.26% on the last lap.
-This high level of accuracy is indicative of the model's proficiency in identifying patterns and making correct predictions based on the training data it's been fed.
-On the flip side, the validation accuracy—a measure of how well our educated network can apply its learning to new, unseen data—stands at 80.15% at the final epoch.
+In machine learning, we often assess a neural network's progress through its performance across epochs, which are iterations where the entire set of training data is presented to the model.
+After 45 epochs, our model has shown impressive results, achieving a training accuracy of 93.26%.
+This high accuracy demonstrates the model's ability to recognise patterns and make correct predictions from the training data.
+However, the validation accuracy, which measures the model's effectiveness on new, unseen data, is lower, standing at 80.15% at the last epoch.
+This indicates how the model performs outside its training environment.

 ![Result](https://i.pinimg.com/originals/31/90/1f/31901fa1655ae67faf2053006b2c7b0b.png)

-Now, peering into the graphical story of the model's journey, we observe the blue line of training accuracy ascending steadily, a testament to the network's growing intelligence.
-The validation accuracy, depicted in orange, shows a more undulating journey, reflective of the real-world challenges and the diversity of unseen data it encounters.
-The graphs also tell a tale of loss—training loss, that is.
-Here, we see a plummeting blue line, signalling that the model is getting better at reducing errors during training, with the final figure standing at a meager 0.1881.
+In the training accuracy graph, we see a steady increase in the blue line, indicating that the model's performance is improving over time.
+The validation accuracy, shown in orange, varies more, suggesting that the model is dealing with diverse and unpredictable data when tested.
+The graphs also display the model's training loss, which is represented by a declining blue line.
+This drop signifies that the model is becoming more effective at minimising errors during training, ending with a low value of 0.1881.

-However, as is often the case in the twist and turns of machine learning, our model, while a keen learner, shows signs of overfitting.
-The validation loss, initially in step with the training loss, begins to climb, peaking at 0.8483.
-This divergence between training and validation loss suggests that while our model is acing the training exams, it's not quite as adept when faced with the unexpected questions of the validation set.
+In machine learning, it's common for models to show signs of overfitting, and that's what's happening with mine.
+Initially, the validation loss was similar to the training loss, but over time it began to increase, reaching a high of 0.8483.
+This growing gap between the training and validation loss indicates that while my model performs well on the training data, it struggles to generalise to new, unseen data in the validation set.

-Taking the model out for a final test, away from the comfort of the training and validation sets, it scores 78% on the testing set.
-This final figure, a modest dip from the validation accuracy, raises the curtain on the practical application of our model: a robust performer but with room for growth, much like a bright student who excels in the classroom yet still finds new situations a test of their mettle.

 On a side note, each epoch takes around 10 seconds to run.
 This is a massive success where compared to CPU performance, it is a whopping 6 times faster.

-All in all, the graphs and figures weave a narrative of triumph, where the model attained commendable accuracy.
-It's not the epitome of perfection, but it stands as a promising foundation, with much opportunity for refinement and enhancement.
+All in all, the graphs and figures story tell a story of success, where the model got decent accuracy.
+It's not perfect due to overfitting, but it stands as a promising foundation, with much opportunity for refinement.

 # What's Next